jayo-exe/JayoVRCBridge/README.md

 Note that **there is no built-in mechnaism in VNyan to get this information in a format that is usable here**!
 Tracker telemetry triggers are provided for feature-completeness with VRChat's OSC spec.

 Trigger Names: `_xjvb_trackerPos` and `_xjvb_trackerRot`
-value1 Value Socket: the ID of the tracker to set (use 0 for the head tracker) text1 Vale Socket: string representation of the X coordinate of the position or rotation vector text2 Vale Socket: string representation of the Y coordinate of the position or rotation vector text3 Vale Socket: string representation of the Z coordinate of the position or rotation vector
+value1 Value Socket: the ID of the tracker to set (use 0 for the head tracker)
+text1 Value Socket: string representation of the X coordinate of the position or rotation vector
+text2 Value Socket: string representation of the Y coordinate of the position or rotation vector
+text3 Value Socket: string representation of the Z coordinate of the position or rotation vector

 _Relevant VRChat Documentation:_  https://docs.vrchat.com/docs/osc-trackers